 It will be again at the Wilhelm Büchner University of Applied Sciences in Darmstadt/Pfungstadt.
 The Master’s course contains software architecture, development of mobile and web applications, software engineering classes and the possibility to choose IT security management as one specialization.

 I’m very excited about my decision and I’m looking forward to my new study letters that should arrive next week.

-I recieved the permission to publish my thesis and presentation today from my university.
+I received the permission to publish my thesis and presentation today from my university.
 So here you go!

-You can now download my thesis with the title “An Analyis of the Tor Network” directly from my server.
+You can now download my thesis with the title “An Analysis of the Tor Network” directly from my server.
 I hope that this is an interesting read for you.
-Unfortunatly it is in German language.
+Unfortunately it is in German.
 The whole title in German is “Eine Analyse des Tor-Netzwerks: Konzept, Funktionsweise und Angriffe”.

 Here is my presentation which I used in the colloquium to present my thesis, explain my motivation and showed the key results.